cornelius/awesome-open-source/README.md

 * [IRC](https://en.wikipedia.org/wiki/Internet_Relay_Chat) - The chat tool originally used by a lot of open source communities
 * [Jitsi](https://jitsi.org/) - Open source video conferencing
 * [BigBlueButton](https://bigbluebutton.org/) - Open source web conferencing system also used for virtual conferences

+### AI

+* [Open source and AI-assisted development: navigating the legal issues ](https://www.redhat.com/en/blog/ai-assisted-development-and-open-source-navigating-legal-issues) - Pragmatic recommendations how to handle AI generated code in open source contributions from a legal point of view

 ## Using